henridev/math-for-programming/notes/chapter-6-generalizing-to-higher-dimensions/index.md

 The next step could be to set x = 0 as well.
-Once we’ve set both x = 0 and y = 0 to zero, there’s only one point remaining: the zero vector.
+Once we’ve set both x = 0 and y = 0 to zero, there’s only one point remaining: the **zero vector**.
 This is a vector subspace as well!
 No matter how you take linear combinations of the zero vector, the result is the zero vector.
-This is a zerodimensional subspace of the 1D line, the 2D plane, and the 3D space.
-Geometrically, a zerodimensional subspace is a point, and that point has to be zero.
+This is a zero dimensional subspace of the 1D line, the 2D plane, and the 3D space.
+Geometrically, a zero dimensional subspace is a point, and that point has to be zero.
 If it were some other point, v for instance, it would also contain 0 · v = 0 and an infinity of other different scalar multiples like 3 · v and -42 · v.
 Let’s run with this idea.

 ### starting with a single vector